pelacables/puppet-autossh/README.markdown

 #####`user`

 The linux user account to be used to run the ssh sessions.
-Ideally this should be a service account, defaults to `autossh`
+Ideally this should be a service account, defaults to 'autossh'

 #####`host`